dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - she feels her obligation is paid off to the mage (even though he really didn't do anything)
   - but her intuition tells her something is not right

+- the princess sends a message to the mage, but is unsure if he received it
+  - as the messenger was tortured and killed after making contact and delivering the message
+  - the message was unclear and the mage is unsure what to do,
+  - he has no idea who sent it, but only knows where it came from and that they need help

 - the priest decides that, while he cannot kill the mage, there are other things he can do.

+- the mage starts a journey to her kingdom, but along the way,
+  - the priest has set a trap in a forest of illusion
+  - the mage is alone but ends up following himself around in the forest
+    - (losing himself, as well as his magick)
+    - he gets completely caught up in a maze of illusions involving visions of himself
+      - it's a "lost forest" zelda throwback
+  - finally makes it out of that

-  - he works with some other magi in the area and concocts a scheme to put the mage into a coma
+- then the priest works with some other magi in the area and concocts a scheme to put the mage into a coma
   - ...
   - somehow they pull it off, while our hero is on his way to warn the princess
+    - he falls into a deep coma, in a cave high in a mountain range
   - and somehow she has to become the heroine
+    - because otherwise it'd just be a helpless princess story lulz